docker-hy/docker-hy.github.io/docs/part-2/section-2.md

 title: "Docker networking"
 ---

-Connecting two services such as a server and its Database in docker can be achieved with a [Docker network](https://docs.docker.com/network/).
-In addition to starting services listed in docker-compose.yml Docker Compose automatically creates and joins both containers into a network with a DNS.
+Connecting two services such as a server and its database in docker can be achieved with a [Docker network](https://docs.docker.com/network/).
+In addition to starting services listed in docker-compose.yml Docker Compose automatically creates and joins both containers into a network with a [DNS](https://docs.docker.com/network/#dns-services).
 Each service is named after the name given in the docker-compose.yml file.
 As such, containers can reference each other simply with their service names, which is different from the container name.

 ![Docker networks](/img/2/docker-networks.png)